bird-house/birdhouse-docs/docs/source/dev_guide.rst

 The main `documentation`_ (which you are reading now) is the starting point to get an overview of birdhouse.
 Each birdhouse component comes with its own Sphinx documentation and is referenced by the main birdhouse document.
 Projects using birdhouse components like PAVICS_ or `COPERNICUS Data Store`_ generally have their own documentation as well.
-If you want to aggregate documentation here is one suggestion to realize an integration of a remote sphinx documentation into the main birdhouse documentation:
+To include documentation from external repository here, two custom made sphinx directives can be used.
+The `gittoctree` directive behaves like a normal table of content directive (`toctree`), but takes as an argument the URL to the git repo and refers to files inside this directory through their full path.
+The `gitinclude` directive acts like an normal `include` directive, but takes as a first argument the URL to the git repo this file belongs to.
+For example:

 .. code-block:: sphinx
    :linenos:

    Here is the text of the birdhouse main documentation.
-At the place where you want to integrate a part of a remote sphinx documentation stored in a `git` repository you can fetch the docs parts and integrated it with:
+At the place where you want to integrate a part of a remote sphinx documentation stored in a `git` repository you can fetch the docs parts and integrated it with a table of content referring to external files:

    .. gittoctree:: https://github.com/Ouranosinc/pavics-sdi.git

       docs/source/arch/backend.rst

+   or include an individual file:

    .. gitinclude:: https://github.com/Ouranosinc/pavics-sdi.git docs/source/arch/backend.rst

-   Than continue with your documentation text and the remote documentation block will be compiled where you placed it.
+   The directive will clone and checkout the repository, then include these external files as if they were part of the native documentation.

 .. _codestyle: